 The answer is a bit more complex then ‘yes’ or ‘no’ – and that’s essentially where the debate lifts off.

 In the midst of the 80’s running boom, came along a new type of shoe called the ‘control’ shoe or ‘anti-pronation’ shoe – it was developed to stop the ankle rolling inwards during the ground contact phase of running and supposed to reduce running related injuries – and it took off in a massive way.
 In the 80’s, stability shoes outsold traditional neutral shoes, and a completely new category and way of selling shoes came around.
 Pronation was considered evil, and needed to be stopped at all cost.
 Anyone with flat feet or low arches were recommended stability shoes.
 Since then however, research has changed opinions, and that train of thought has gone out the window, as scientists discovered that the movement of pronation is a natural movement, and that it plays a crucial role in the body in terms of shock dissipation.

-Images: A gait analysis done at the Run Specialist Store depicts a neutral gait (right) vs over-pronation (left).
+Images: A gait analysis done at the Run Specialist Store depicts a neutral gait (left) vs over-pronation (right).
 One would then look at the cause of the inward rotation of the foot in order to determine the shoe that would fit best.